South Fort George: The Great War

 By 1913, South Fort George had a population of 1,500 residents, but by the fall of 1914, it was down to less than 1,000.
 Part of the reason for its decline was the construction of Prince George.
 Several of the South Fort George business had moved to better locations along George Street in the new town.
 Nevertheless, the main reason was the onset of the Great War, which caused many local men to enlist and travel overseas.
 The war also caused John Stewart of Foley, Welch and Stewart to put a halt to the local construction of the Pacific Great Eastern Railway, which devastated the local economy even further.

 As the war continued, so did the decline in the population and the economy.
 In 1915, Al Johnson sold the Hotel Northern and moved down to Vancouver where he leased and operated the Castle Hotel until 1930.

 The BX sternwheeler continued to work on the river, but finished the 1915 season with a $7000 loss.
 By 1916, all of the sternwheelers had been taken off the upper Fraser River until 1918 when the BX operated until she sank in the Fort George Canyon and had to be rescued by the BC Express.
 The Quesnel ran for a few short weeks in 1921, until she too was wrecked in the Fort George Canyon.

 With the loss of so much of its population, Central Fort George was eventually abandoned and wouldn't be developed until 1953, but South Fort George persevered and became a village in 1968, remaining independent until 1976 when it was incorporated into the City of Prince George.

 South Fort George today

-Today South Fort George is a residential area and home to many local businesses such as pub named "Steamers", as well as some larger franchises, like Shaw Cable and 7-11.
+Today South Fort George is a residential area and home to many local businesses, including a few car dealerships.

-The Fraser-Fort George Museum is also in South Fort George, where residents and visitors can learn more about the area's fascinating history.

 The sternwheeler landing on Hamilton Avenue is commemorated by Paddlewheel Park.